-Do you want to help patients who are suffering from various emotional and behavioral disorders?
-Do you want to make a meaningful and positive impact to society?
-If the answer to both these questions is yes then you can consider a career as a clinical social worker.
-In this profession, you will have the opportunity to diagnose and prescribe treatment to patients suffering from a variety of behavioral, emotional and mental problems.
+A clinical social worker helps patients who are suffering from various emotional and behavioral disorders.
+They make a meaningful and positive impact to society.
+You will have the opportunity to diagnose and prescribe treatment to patients suffering from a variety of behavioral, emotional and mental problems.
 Also called licensed clinical social worker, you will be using the theory and methods of social work to treat dysfunctions and impairments so that an individual will be able to function productively once more.
 Through the work you do, you will be able to help not only individual patients but their families and communities as well.

 As a clinical social worker, you will be working with clients to develop strategies to help them cope with extremely difficult situations or alter their behavior.
 If necessary, you may refer clients to support groups and even other mental health practitioners who will be able to give them the services and support they need.
 In many cases, you and your client will be working with doctors, psychologists and psychiatrists, among others, to come up with treatment plans.
 Depending on how your patient is doing in treatment, you may make the necessary adjustments to the treatment plan.

 You can expect to do a lot of research, write reports and deal with loads of paperwork in your capacity as a clinical social worker.
 If you are working in private practice, you can also expect to work with insurance firms so you can get payment for your services.
 If you teach in college or university, you will also be performing the tasks that teachers are supposed to do.
 These include making lesson plans, meeting students regularly for lectures, administering tests, advising them on research topics and computing the grades of students.
 Your responsibilities will also include attending regular meetings at the department to plan various academic activities.